 You can only imagine how was Thanksgiving dinner back then.
 If you’re as curious as I am on what these early settlers ate with little to no access to all the cooking tools and condiments we have today… then you’ve come to the right place.

 The Thanksgiving feast we know today is nothing like what the pilgrims had 391 years ago.
-Their pickings were much slimmer, but they were able to make a beautiful feast that left them satisfied and full.
-Read on and experience how pilgrims feasted at the first Thanksgiving.
+Their pickings were much slimmer, but they were able to make a beautiful feast leaving them satisfied, full, and grateful.

 1. Roasted Butternut Squash